Jessica J. Sleater

 Ms. Sleater represented pet owners, who purchased pet food that led to the sickness and death of one of their dogs in the class action, Mael, et al. v.
 Evanger's Dog and Cat Food Co., Inc. et al. resulting in refunds of products and reimbursement of veterinary expenses and continued testing of pet foods.
-She also represents customers, who purchased hair products that were misrepresented and caused some to lose hair and scalp sores in In re: Monat Hair Care Products Marketing, Sales Practices, and Product Liability Litigation.
+She also represents customers, who purchased hair products that were misrepresented and caused some to lose hair and experience scalp sores in In re: Monat Hair Care Products Marketing, Sales Practices, and Product Liability Litigation.
 She is also counsel for pet owners, who purchased a flea and tick medication that failed to warn of its health risks in Palmieri v.
 Intervet.
 Inc.

 Ms. Sleater's articles on the legal industry have been featured in Law360 including The Rise of the Small Firm Class Action Business Model and Where are All the Women in the Plaintiffs' Bar?
 Ms. Sleater co-founded the Women’s Entrepreneurial Plaintiffs Lawyers Network (wePLn), a group for women attorneys that seeks to foster collaboration, business development, and career growth.
 Super Lawyers recognizes Ms. Sleater as a New York Metro area "Super Lawyer.”